Year 12 Drama Units 3 and 4

 Overview

-The focus of the VCE Drama course is to support and advance your artistic practice and creative development of new, original works.
-To achieve this, VSV has developed a course that blends complementary online and in-person learning experiences to meet the requirements of the current VCAA Drama Study Design.
-VSV’s online and interactive resources include contributions from Melbourne Theatre Company, performance collective The Rabble and VSV’s own Drama Educators.
+The focus of Unit 3 & 4 Drama is on contemporary drama practices.
+You will be supported to create original works through play-making.
+To achieve this, VSV offers a course that blends complementary online and in-person learning experiences to meet the requirements of the current VCAA Drama Study Design.

-You will unravel the dramatic potential of a stimulus and prescribed structure to devise and perform these new works, which aim to take audiences ‘beyond real life as it is lived’.
+You will unravel the dramatic potential of stimulus material and prescribed structures to devise and perform these new works, which aim to take audiences into a world ‘beyond real life as it is lived’.

-In Unit 3 you will attend a professional performance at the theatre, the analysis and evaluation of which, establishes your own practice of appreciating the work itself and the exploration how its processes and techniques can inform your own and others’ work.
-This work is selected from the VCAA Drama Playlist, published annually.
+In Unit 3 you will attend a professional performance at the theatre, the analysis and evaluation of which, establishes your own practice of appreciating the work itself and the exploration of how its play-making process and production areas can information your own and others’ work.
+This work is selected from the Drama playlist, published annually by VCAA.

 Who is it for?